Introduction to Automated Negotiation: Characteristics of Negotiation

 It should be noted that there are many situations in daily life in which the above conditions hold, and therefore can be seen as a type of negotiation, even though we normally wouldn't think of them as a negotiation.
 In fact, any time two or more people make a joint decision, it is essentially a negotiation.
-So, whenever you ask someone a question like ``shall we eat at 19:00?" or ``Do you want to go the cinema?" you are essentially starting a negotiation.
+For example, whenever you ask someone a question like ``shall we eat at 19:00?" or ``Do you want to go the cinema?" you are essentially starting a negotiation.

 Another nice example of a negotiation scenario that we typically do not think of as a negotiation, is when you do your groceries at the supermarket.
 In this scenario there are indeed multiple agents, namely the customer and the supermarket.
-These two agents jointly aim to come to an agreement about which products the supermarket will sell to the user.
+These two agents jointly aim to come to an agreement about which products the supermarket will sell to the customer.
 Each of these agents has a certain amount of autonomy: the supermarket can choose which products it offers and for what price.
 The customer, on the other had, can choose which of those products he or she will buy.
 Furthermore, each agent has their own preferences: the supermarket aims to make the highest possible financial profit, while the customer has preferences over which products he or she wants to buy, and prefers to buy them for the lowest possible price.
-The least obvious requirement, is perhaps the requirement of communication, as it might not be obvious at first sight that the two agents are indeed communicating.
-However, the supermarket is communicating to the customer by means of labels and price tags on their products.
-Every time the costumer sees a label saying something like ``\textit{1 kg of beef, \$6}" this can be seen as a \textit{proposal} made by the supermarket to the customer.
+Among the five conditions we listed above, the presence of communication is probably the least obvious in this example.
+However, the supermarket is, in fact, communicating to the customer, by means of labels and price tags on their products.
+Every time the costumer sees a label saying something like ``\textit{1~kg of beef, \$12}" this can be seen as a \textit{proposal} made by the supermarket to the customer.
 The customer can then either \textit{accept} that proposal by taking the product from the shelf and adding it to their shopping cart, or \textit{reject} it by walking along without taking the product.
 This is, essentially, a form of negotiation.
 Of course, it is a somewhat limited form of negotiation since the supermarket is the only agent here that can make proposals, while the customer can only accept or reject those proposals, but cannot make any counter-proposals to the supermarket.

 In the literature one sometimes distinguishes between \textit{negotiation} and \textit{bargaining}.
 The exact definitions differ per author, where `bargaining' is often used exclusively to refer to the exchange of proposals that can be accepted or rejected, while `negotiation' often refers to a more general process in which the agents may use a broader form of communication that allows them to express their respective interests, or allows them to convince the other agents to change their points of view.
 In the rest of this book, however, we will not distinguish between the two concepts and simply always use the term `negotiation' even were some authors might argue that `bargaining' would be the more appropriate term.